djipco/webmidi/website/docs/getting-started/installation.md

 ## Linking From CDN

 The fastest way to get started is to link the library directly from the [jsDelivr](https://www.jsdelivr.com/package/npm/webmidi) CDN (Content Delivery Network).
-Just add add a `<script>` tag similar to the one below to your HTML page:
+Just add a `<script>` tag similar to the one below to your HTML page:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/webmidi/dist/iife/webmidi.iife.js"></script>
 ```

-You can retrieve different versions and flavours of the library.
-To grab a different flavour replace `/dist/iife/webmidi.iife.js` by one of these:
+You can retrieve different versions and flavours of the library by modifying the URL.
+For example, to grab a different flavour replace `/dist/iife/webmidi.iife.js` by one of these:

 * `/dist/cjs/webmidi.cjs.js`
 * `/dist/cjs/webmidi.cjs.min.js`